Sense of Self Podcast Episode

 The very best thing, the first step you can take in this situation is to strengthen your sense of self so that you have the confidence to know that your worth as a mom or as a woman is not tied to pleasing others.
 This means learning to feel good about who you are without relying on other people for approval.

 If you can start to see the good in yourself that is not attached to other people’s opinions for you, then you can feel more confident making choices for you and your family that are right for you.
+This perspective shift can make a big difference.
+It’s literally a game changer.

 Can you take a close look at the things you are doing as a mom and see which ones are tied to trying to live up to others’ expectations?
 Are there things you are doing that you think you are “supposed to do” as mom that aren’t actually valuable to you or your family?